Bay of Pigs Invasion: Invasion day plus one (D+1) 18 April

 During the night of 17–18 April, the force at Red Beach came under repeated counter-attacks from the Cuban Army and militia.
 As casualties mounted and ammunition was used up, the brigadistas steadily gave way.
 Airdrops from four C-54s and 2 C-46s had only limited success in landing more ammunition.
 Both the Blagar and Barbara J returned at midnight to land more ammunition, which proved insufficient for the brigadistas.
 Following desperate appeals for help from Oliva, San Román ordered all of his M41 tanks to assist in the defense.
-During the night fighting, a tank battle broke out when the brigadista M41 tanks clashed with the T-34 tanks of the Cuban Army.
+During the night fighting, a tank battle broke out when the brigadista M41 tanks clashed with the T-34-85 tanks of the Cuban Army.
 This sharp action forced back the brigadistas.

-At 10:00 pm, the Cuban Army opened fire with its 76.2mm and 122mm artillery guns on the brigadista forces at Playa Larga, which was followed by an attack by T-34 tanks at about midnight.
-The 2,000 artillery rounds fired by the Cuban Army had mostly missed the brigadista defense positions, and the T-34 tanks rode into an ambush when they came under fire from the brigadista M41 tanks and mortar fire, and a number of T-34 tanks were destroyed or knocked out.
-At 1:00 am, Cuban Army infantrymen and militiamen started an offensive.
-Despite heavy losses on the part of the Cuban forces, the shortage of ammunition forced the brigadistas back and the T-34 tanks continued to force their way past the wreckage of the battlefield to press on the assault.
-The Cuban forces in the assault numbered about 2,100 men, consisting of about 300 FAR soldiers, 1,600 militiamen and 200 local policemen supported by at least 20 T-34 tanks who were faced by 370 brigadistas.
-By 5:00 am, Oliva started to order his men to retreat as he had almost no ammunition or mortar rounds left.
-By about 10:30 am, Cuban troops and militia, supported by the T-34 tanks and 122mm artillery, took Playa Larga after Brigade forces had fled towards Girón in the early hours.
+At 22:00, the Cuban Army opened fire with its 76.2 mm and 122 mm artillery guns on the brigadista forces at Playa Larga, which was followed by an attack by T-34 tanks at about midnight.
+The 2,000 artillery rounds fired by the Cuban Army had mostly missed the brigadista defense positions, and the T-34-85 tanks rode into an ambush when they came under fire from the brigadista M41 tanks and mortar fire, and a number of T-34-85 tanks were destroyed or knocked out.
+At 01:00, Cuban Army infantrymen and militiamen started an offensive.
+Despite heavy losses on the part of the Cuban forces, the shortage of ammunition forced the brigadistas back and the T-34-85 tanks continued to force their way past the wreckage of the battlefield to press on the assault.
+The Cuban forces in the assault numbered about 2,100 men, consisting of about 300 FAR soldiers, 1,600 militiamen, and 200 local policemen supported by at least 20 T-34-85 tanks who were faced by 370 brigadistas.

+By 05:00, Oliva started to order his men to retreat as he had almost no ammunition or mortar rounds left.
+By about 10:30, Cuban troops and militia, supported by the T-34-85 tanks and 122 mm artillery, took Playa Larga after Brigade forces had fled toward Girón in the early hours.
 During the day, Brigade forces retreated to San Blas along the two roads from Covadonga and Yaguaramas.
 By then, both Castro and Fernández had relocated to that battlefront area.